zskigen/newton-practice/README.md

 # newton-practice
-An implementation of Newton's method for the workship
+An implementation of Newton's method for the workshop